chrismarch/SoftBodySimulation/Assets/README.txt

 # Soft Body Simulation

 ## Summary
 This is a quick exploration of soft body simulation.
-I'm looking into simple methods for deforming meshes in response to their collision with other objects, as a way to create procedural animation for characters made of jelly (slimes!).
+I'm looking into simple methods for deforming meshes in response to their collision with other objects, specifically, character meshes made of jelly (slimes!).
+All animations in this project are procedural, and result from the soft body simulation.

 This project has been tested with Unity 2018.2.15f1 Personal under Windows 8.1 64-bit.